Kathy Johnson

 Author

-Hi, I'm Kathy a collage, eco-print artist, and rust enthusiast who loves to teach and help you along on your creative journey.
+Hi, I'm Kathy an artist working in the mediums of collage, eco-printing, rust printing, and slow stitching who loves to teach.
+I enjoy sharing my process and guiding you on your creative journey.

 Archives